 A handful of syllables.
 A subtle reference to season.
 A juxtaposition of images or ideas.

-One of the many aspects of haiku that I love is that it’s simple.
+One of the many aspects of haiku I enjoy is its simplicity.
 It doesn’t try to do and be everything.
 It typically captures a fleeting moment in time.
-Haiku shuns excess.
+Haiku shuns excess like a hermit shuns Walmart on weekends.

 “The haiku that reveals seventy to eighty percent of its subject is good.
 Those that reveal fifty to sixty percent, we never tire of.”
 (Matsuo Bashō)